 In the song Vertigo by Paces and Yorke, Yorke’s introductory vocals sound clear through the Clip 4.
 The quieted bass notes don’t even have a shot at masking her vocals.
 In the original master, the chorus of Vertigo is bass-heavy, but you wouldn’t be able to tell from how the Clip 4 renders it.
 Even if you’d never heard the song before, you’d likely sense that something was missing from the chorus and that something is the kick drum’s oomph.

-This heavily de-emphasized bass response has its perks, though.
+This heavily under-emphasized bass response has its perks, though.
 Vocals come through with a great deal of clarity.
 As Yorke raises her pitch when singing the word “oh” in each chorus, you can hear a bit of resonance from her voice, which is impressive from a speaker of this stature.
 As long as you keep realistic expectations for the bass response, you’ll be happy with how the JBL Clip 4 sounds.

 JBL Clip 4 vs JBL Clip 3: Is the upgrade worth it?